richard-1257/alx-higher_level_programming/0x08-python-more_classes/README.md

     - Special method `__str__` to print the rectangle with the # character (if either of `width` or `height` equals `0`, the method returns an empty string.).

 - 4. Eval is magic
   - [4-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/4-rectangle.py): Python class that defines a rectangle.
 Builds on [3-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/3-rectangle.py) with:
+    - Special method `__repr__` to return a string representation of the rectangle.